joewlos/activitypubdantic/README.md

 The following examples present simple use cases and code snippets for **ActivityPubdantic**.
 For a more thorough listing of **ActivityPubdantic's** classes, functions, and models, check out its [documentation](https://www.joewlos.com/activitypubdantic/).

-### Validating and Parsing Activities
+### Validating and Parsing Activities, Collections, Links, and Objects

-`Activities` are core concepts around which ActivityPub and ActivityStreams are both built.
+`Activities`, `Collections`, `Links`, and `Objects` are the core concepts around which ActivityPub and ActivityStreams are both built.
 By reducing their complexity and standardizing their representation, **ActivityPubdantic** helps resolve potential pain points for developers.

 ActivityPub's protocol includes an [example](https://www.w3.org/TR/activitypub/#client-to-server-interactions) of a `Like` activity.
 The example's `to` field is a list, while its `cc` field is a string.
 Both formats are valid, but they require slightly different handling in subsequent lines of code.
 To resolve that difference, after validating this JSON, **ActivityPubdantic** rewrites it, so that those fields are always presented as lists of dictionaries.